-At March 31, 2012 the Company's derivative counterparties were all large investment grade financial institutions.
-The Company did not have any collateral arrangements with its derivative counterparties, and none of the derivative contracts contained credit-risk related contingent features.
+The Company's derivative counterparties are all large investment grade financial institutions.
+The Company did not have any collateral arrangements with its derivative counterparties, and none of the derivative contracts contained credit-risk guarantees.

 The following table provides information regarding derivative gains and losses that have been recognized in the Condensed Consolidated Statements of Operations for the periods indicated (in thousands):